NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 permanently shadowed regions.
 The terrain size is 5 km by 5 km at 1 meter/pixel (we also ran a 10 km by 10 km region in the same location).

-It is important to note that this LOLA DEM was rather coarse, and for that reason it appeared much smoother than it was, which resulted in image exposures being overestimated and SfS created terrain with craters that were shallower than what they should be, by a factor of 2 or more.
-To make the craters deeper one can re-run SfS with the ``--image-exposures-prefix`` option, with the exposures in that file being half the values than what SfS estimates based on the input LOLA terrain.
+It is important to note that the LOLA DEM is rather coarse, and for that reason it appears overly smooth, which may result in image exposures being overestimated and the resulting SfS-created terrain could have craters that may be somewhat shallower than what they should be.
+To make the craters deeper one can re-run SfS with the ``--image-exposures-prefix`` option, with the exposures in that file being perhaps 0.85 times the values than what SfS estimates based on the input LOLA terrain.
+One could also try to run SfS with a given set of exposures and images at 1/10 the resolution (as earlier in this document), when the SfS terrain resolution may be more similar to LOLA and hence one could use LOLA to estimate if the SfS-produced craters have the correct depth.

 Another difficulty here is that the topography is very steep, the shadows are very long and vary drastically from image to image, and